tullo-x86/kaiju-2016/README.md

 This is the program that we will be running on the 2016 Kaiju Flambeaux Corps suits, pedalcart and flambeauxs.

+## Workflow

+tl;dr: Do your work in feature branches, then merge it into master.
+I imagine this is a pretty standard git workflow, but here it is summarised anyway:

+Once you've cloned the repository and gotten it working, create a new branch and make your changes there.
+You may push your branch to the repository every so often to make sure it's backed up.
+When your modifications are complete, do a `git pull`, check out the master branch, and merge your branch into it.
+When this is finished and master has your changes merged in, push master back to github (`git push origin master`).

 ## Getting started

 ### Prerequisite software